hubertkarbowy/tf2_ulmfit_multifit/README.md

-Compare this to a model trained with `--normalize-labels`:
+Compare this to a model trained with `--normalize-labels` (note: this does not guarantee that the actual output will be in the range from 0 to 1, as illustrated by the second example)

 ```
 Paste a document to classify using a regressor: horrible hotel no security stole laptop avoid like plague